 It’s every parent’s nightmare.
 Your baby grows up, gets into a car, a phone call comes or a policemen knocks on the door: “There’s been an accident.”
 This is what happened to the Goldstein family in December of 2001.
-Their son Bart, 16 years old, full of life and humor and a love of the Yankees, was driving with three other friends when the driver accidentally veered into a tree by the Water Street Market.
+Their son Bart, 16 years old, full of life and humor and a love of the Yankees, was driving with three other friends.
+They were celebrating getting accepted to the course to learn teaching English in South Korea for the summer.
+When suddenly a driver accidentally veered into a tree by the Water Street Market.
 Bart, in the back seat, had his head go through a window.
 It just so happened that Jeff Salt of the New Paltz Rescue Squad was nearby at the Gilded Otter and showed up on the scene within minutes.
 “He knew it wasn’t good,” said Joel Goldstein, a transportation and logistics executive at Cambridge Corporate Services in New York City who has recently released a gripping memoir, No Stone Unturned, which chronicles the saga of Bart’s struggle to regain life and his parents’ relentless commitment to their son.

 “He wasn’t dead, but almost dead.
 And Jeff said, ‘Get the helicopter and get him to Westchester now.”
 The Goldsteins were at a Christmas party with friends and their daughter Cassidy (both Cassidy and Bart were adopted by the Goldsteins from Korea when they were months old).
 “Luckily for us, there was an incredible pediatric neurosurgeon on duty that night, and he took a look at Bart’s CAT scan and decided to do surgery immediately.”